2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 ## Events

-The service emits events for inbound messages so you can plug your own logic:
+The service emits events for inbound messages so you can plug your own logic.
+Timestamp fields are exposed as `Date` instances to your handler, but are serialized to ISO-8601 strings on the wire:

 ```ts
 enum DidCommShortenUrlEventTypes {